Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 # <div align="center">Predicting States Electricity Generated from Renewables</div>
 #### <div align="center">by Alex Diaz-Clark</div>
-Training and evaluating various models used to predict the percentage of electricity generated from renewable resources for each state.
+A project that includes training and evaluating various models used to predict the percentage of electricity generated from renewable resources for each state.

 ## Background